filipgorny/oro-academy-project/README.md

 [List of improvements that may be added](docs/improvements.md)

 ## Known issues
-Some issues were spotted due the development and are awaiting to be solved in consultation with trainer.
+Some issues were spotted due the development and are awaiting to be solved in consultation with the trainer.

 [List of issues](docs/issues.md)